DevAkaya/Elysium/Chapters/Chapter 1.md

 Chapter One

-The Ressiance
+The Resonance

- Eons ago when humanity on earth was on it's last straw and the beauty of earth was retreating for good, a civilisiton reached reached out and offered earth
+ Eons ago when humanity on earth was on its last straw and the beauty of earth was retreating for good, a civilisation reached out and offered earth
-	-dsf